-- 5.10 Concerns relating to financial crime may lead to firms turning away a prospective customer.
-In the year ended 31 December 2018 Financial Advisory Firms reported that they did not decline any potential new relationships because of financial crime, terrorism or sanctions related concerns (2017: zero). - 5.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent" During the year ended 31 December 2018 Financial Advisory Firms did not terminate any existing relationships because of financial crime, terrorism or sanctions related concerns (2017: zero). - 5.12 In addition to terminating relationships, firms may be requested by law enforcement agencies to block or freeze accounts, or may themselves put additional controls around accounts if information is required from a customer.
-As at the end of 2018 there were no accounts blocked or frozen for money laundering or terrorism (2017: zero).
+- 4.10 Concerns relating to financial crime may lead to firms turning away a prospective customer.
+In the year ended 31 December 2019 Financial Advisory Firms reported that they did not decline any potential new relationships because of financial crime, terrorism or sanctions related concerns (2018: zero). - 4.11 Firms are required to monitor ongoing business relationships and may cease to provide services because of their own financial crime risk appetite, or may terminate relationships under certain circumstances, including liaising with the FIU if a matter is subject to "consent".
+During the year ended 31 December 2019 Financial Advisory Firms did not terminate any existing relationships because of financial crime, terrorism or sanctions related concerns (2018: zero). - 4.12 In addition to terminating relationships, firms may be requested by law enforcement agencies to block or freeze accounts, or may themselves put additional controls around accounts if information is required from a customer.
+As at the end of 2019 there were no accounts blocked or frozen for money laundering or terrorism (2018: zero).
 This is not unexpected due to the nature of the services provided by Financial Advisory Firms.

-11 In 2018, this information related to generic enquiries across a group, rather than being a specific to financial advisory business.
+&lt;sup>8 In 2018 and 2019, this information related to generic enquiries across a group, rather than being a specific to financial advisory business.

-12 Section 154 of the Proceeds of Crime Act provides a reporting mechanism called "an authorised disclosure", which is a means by which a defence against money laundering can be obtained by a firm.
+&lt;sup>9 Section 154 of the Proceeds of Crime Act provides a reporting mechanism called "an authorised disclosure", which is a means by which a defence against money laundering can be obtained by a firm.
 Making an authorised disclosure can be used as the vehicle to seek consent to commit a prohibited act (i.e. possessing, acquiring, moving known or suspected criminal property).